Alex Mirutziu's Artwork Presented at UN/MUTE NYC

 Undercurrent, defined as a body of water below the surface and moving in a different direction from any surface current, is a dedicated exhibition platform for art aiming to support contemporary art practices that are contrary to prevailing trends and movements.
 It showcases local and international contemporary artists with an inclusive subprogram of artists and creative entities of the Baltic states.
 This exchange augments its mission by providing a switchback, for a diverse and accessible platform distilling cultural perspectives in New York City.
 Undercurrent represents, reflects and identifies aesthetic, emotional and philosophical complexities in the arts of our time as exhibited in painting, sculpture, mixed media, film, word and sound.
 It intends to highlight the existence of multilayered, multipolar systems operating today that simultaneously radiate openness, vulnerability and self-reflection.

 ABOUT EUNIC NEW YORK

 EUNIC – European Union National Institutes for Culture – is the European network of organizations working in 90 countries worldwide through a network of 125 clusters and acting as a platform for promoting European values, sharing knowledge, building capacity amongst its members and partners, and engaging local partners in dialogue and common cultural projects.
 Created in 2007, the New York cluster of EUNIC, bringing together around 40 cultural missions from the European Union, is working in partnership to strengthen the transatlantic dialogue and cultural cooperation and showcase European values and creativity.
-The presidency of EUNIC NY is held, in 2021, by Dorian Branea, the director of the Romanian Cultural Institute in NY.
+In 2021 the presidency of EUNIC NY is held by Dorian Branea, the director of the Romanian Cultural Institute in NY.